Full time study

 Long Get qualifications to support progress to continue in education and

 access higher education

-To search for courses please visit our provider map.
+To search for local courses please visit the Careers Explorer

 Finding the right course for you - Use the National Careers Service course search find out about learning of all types in your area

 I choose BTEC campaign - Find out about the benefits of studying towards a BTEC

 Start - Careers help when you need it

 Surrey Student Fare Card - Allows 16-18 year old Surrey students in full-time education to travelon Surrey buses for the under 16s fare